 What has driven IBM’s growth in the cloud market at the same time as overall revenues have dropped?

 The pandemic forced businesses to shift vast amount of data (opens in new tab) and workloads into the cloud to adapt to remote operations in 2020.
 During this period, companies started to understand the benefits of hybrid cloud strategies in facilitating their transformation journeys.

-IBM has made big, bold bets on the hybrid cloud market over recent years, acquiring Red Hat for £25 billion in 2019 and working with them to offer the only true open, hybrid cloud platform built on open-source technologies such as Linux and Kubernetes.
+IBM has made big, bold bets on the hybrid cloud market over recent years, acquiring Red Hat for £25 billion in 2019 and working with them to offer the only true open, hybrid cloud platform built on open-source technologies such as Linux (opens in new tab) and Kubernetes (opens in new tab).
 This allows enterprise clients to securely deploy, run and manage data and applications across on-premise, private and public cloud environments.

 We have also made strategic acquisitions to bolster IBM’s hybrid cloud capabilities and cloud services expertise, including Nordcloud, a privately held European leader in cloud consulting services.

 This helped us become a leading provider of open hybrid cloud data and artificial intelligence (opens in new tab) solutions and we were able to capitalize on the increased demand for digital transformation when the pandemic started.
 We subsequently announced a range of new clients throughout the year, including BNP Paribas, Daimler, Coca Cola European Partners, and Telefonica.